slabban/slabban.github.io/index.md

 [![Camera-LiDAR fusion](https://res.cloudinary.com/marcomontalbano/image/upload/v1607930316/video_to_markdown/images/youtube--EbhIny5wWd8-c05b58ac6eb4c4700831b2b3070cd403.jpg)](https://www.youtube.com/watch?v=EbhIny5wWd8 "Camera-LiDAR fusion")

 My latest work and magnum opus!
-The succesfull sensor fusion of the Monocular Camera with the State Estimated & processed data from the Cepton Vista 3D LiDAR, with a focus on the detection of cars.
+The succesfull sensor fusion of the Mobileye Monocular Camera with the state estimated & processed data from the Cepton Vista 3D LiDAR, with a focus on the detection of cars.
 These algorithms were developed using a combination of _C++_ and _Python_ on the _Robot Operating System (ROS)_ and the results were visualized in _Rviz_ using the Lincoln MKZ [_DATASPEED_](https://www.dataspeedinc.com/adas-by-wire-system/ "_DATASPEED_") autonomous vehicle provided by [Dr. Micho Radovnikovich](https://www.linkedin.com/in/micho-radovnikovich-ph-d-186820b/ "Dr. Micho Radovnikovich").

 A question that may come to mind is: what is sensor fusion and why is it important?
 To answer that, I would like to refresh on the meaning of the term _Perception_, as it is a commonly thrown around in autonomous sector.
 Perception is the ability to sense and interpret the surrounding environment in order to make, or wait to make, controlled and effective decisions.
 With greater quality and variety of information percieved from the environment, comes greater ability to make informed and smart decisions on how to react in that environment.
 That variety comes from different types of sensors that provide a variety of information, and if those two sensors can communicate well, then they can work together to allow a higher level of _Perception_ or _Awareness_.